We often hear the success stories of individuals who were able to achieve or create something and succeed at it due to their ways to think creatively.

 Similar to how we currently just broke down what it means to be creative based on the definition.

 Since we know the definition of creativity.
 A creative person is one who strives to create something new, either tangible or intangible, by using their imagination, mind, and experiences.

 There are common characteristics and traits among creative people.

 Creative people are often risk-takers.

 There is always some risk involved if you set out to create something that is new, especially if it requires resources such as time and money.

 Along with risk, they embrace failure.

-They know that failure is not failure if they learned something valuable from the experience.
+They know that failure is not a failure if they learned something valuable from the experience.

-Get knocked down twice, but get up three times is their attitude.
+Getting knocked down twice, but getting up three times is their attitude.